Paul Reuschel

-Paul Richard Reuschel (born January 12, 1947) is a former professional baseball pitcher.
+Paul Richard Reuschel (born January 12, 1947) is an American former professional baseball pitcher.
 He played all or part of five seasons in Major League Baseball from 1975 to 1979.

 Reuschel began his professional career when he was drafted by the Chicago Cubs in the fourth round of the 1968 amateur draft.
-On August 21, 1975, he and brother Rick became, as of the end of the 2010 season, the only siblings to combine to pitch a shutout.
+On August 21, 1975, he and his brother Rick Reuschel became, to date, the only siblings to combine to pitch a shutout.
 Rick started a game for the Cubs and pitched 6.1 innings against the Los Angeles Dodgers.
 Paul pitched the final 2.2 innings for the Cubs' 7–0 win.